Debt-to-equity ratio analysis won’t always reflect the true financial strength of a company

 In contrast, for example, penny mines often have low debt-to-equity ratios.
 But their shareholders’ equity reflects a lot of investments in mineral properties that will almost certainly never result in any significant revenue.
 One good reason that their debt is low is simply that no one wants to lend them money.

-Do you perform a debt to equity ratio analysis on the stocks you’re looking to invest in?
-Do you have another financialbarometerwhen analysing stocks?
+Do you perform a debt-to-equity ratio analysis on the stocks you’re looking to invest in?
+Do you have another financialbarometerwhen analyzing stocks?
 Share your experience with us in the comments.

 This post was originally published in 2012 and is regularly updated.